• Gluten-Free Recipes

 Instructions

-• In a large bowl, stir together the 4 cups all-purpose flour, ½ teaspoon instant yeast, 1 teaspoon fine sea salt, 3 tablespoons brown sugar, 1 tablespoon ground cinnamon, and 1 cup raisins.
-Add the 2 ¼ cups warm water and mix well to incorporate all of the flour.
+• In a large bowl, stir together the 4 cups gluten-free bread flour, ½ teaspoon instant yeast, 1 teaspoon fine sea salt, 3 tablespoons brown sugar, 1 tablespoon ground cinnamon, and 1 cup raisins.
+Add the 2 ¾ cups warm water and mix well to incorporate all of the flour.
 If you need a little more water, add in 1 tablespoon at a time.
 Stir everything together to form a loose dough.

 • Cover the bowl with a clean kitchen towel or plastic wrap and place it in a warm place.
 Let the dough rise for 16-18 hours, or longer.